Nerve Conduction Velocity

 Nerve conduction studies may also be done to find the cause of symptoms, such as numbness,

-Other conditions may prompt your healthcare provider to recommend NCV.
+Other health problems may cause your healthcare provider to recommend NCV.

 What are the risks of NCV tests?

-Risks depend on your specific medical condition.
-Be sure to discuss any concerns with
+depend on your specific health problem.
+Be sure to discuss any concerns with your healthcare

 Certain factors or conditions may interfere with the results of NCV tests.
 This includes